What is an anterior prolapse?

-Do not have sex, use tampons, or go in the bath, swimming pool or hot tub for at least 6 weeks and until any bleeding or discharge has stopped.
+Do not have sex, use tampons, or go in the bath, swimming pool or hot tub for at least 6 weeks and not until heavy bleeding and discharge have stopped.

 Do not stand for too long or lift anything heavy.
 You can return to work once your doctor has said you are well enough to do so (usually after 6 to 8 weeks).
 You should be feeling more or less back to normal after 3 months.